fmunz/motion/README.md

 ### 🚀 Running the demo
 * Set up a Kinesis stream and note the ARN.
 * Create an AWS identity pool with Incognito for the SPA (magn.html).
-Allow kinesis put with the ARN from above for everyone.
+Allow kinesis put operations with the ARN from above for everyone.
 * Edit the SPA and replace the Kinesis stream name and the Incognito pool ID.
 * Place the SPA in an S3 bucket and make it publicly accessible.
 Make sure you can access it from a mobile device.
 * Run DLT pipeline in continuous mode.
 * Run the notebooks for the client ID histogram and in another tab the streaming data analytics notebook for the averaged max live display.

+### Not running this demo

+If you feel less experimental, we also provide a lot of canned demos that can be run with a simple `pip install` or even without a Databricks account in the [Databricks Demo Center](databricks.com/demos)

 ## Resources